timknops/hyperskill/Cinema Room Manager/README.md

 # Cinema Room Manager

 Simple cinema booking system that allows the user to generate a grid of a cinema, buy a seat and see the statistics of the cinema.
+The are also some basic error preventions.

 ```
 Enter the number of rows: